yancanmao/yancanmao.github.io/_pages/about.md

 Honors & Awards
 ======
+* Research Achievement Award of National University of Singapore (2024)
 * Outstanding Research Projects of the Year in ByteDance Academic Committee (2023)
-* Research Achievement Award of National University of Singapore (2023)
-* Flink Forward Asia Hackathon 2nd Place (2 out of 267 teams) (2021)
+* Flink Forward Asia Hackathon 2nd Place (2 out of 267 teams, $10,000 awarded) (2021)
 * Research Scholarships of National University of Singapore (2019)
 * Alibaba Cloud Hackathon of Singapore 2nd Place (2 out of 20 teams) (2018)
 * Excellent Graduates of UESTC 2018 (Top 10%) (2018)